Weiss

 Weiss DAC 501

-Note: The DAC502 and the DAC501 are essentially the same circuit, with just a rear balanced headphone output added in the DAC502.
-The 502 is standard component-width, while the 501 sports a smaller, desktop-friendly chassis.
+Note: The DAC502 and DAC501 are essentially the same circuit, with only a rear balanced headphone output added to the DAC502.
+The 502 is the standard component-width model, while the 501 sports a smaller, desktop-friendly chassis.

 The Weiss DAC501 and DAC502 represent the pinnacle of development from a Swiss company founded by an original pioneer of digital processing and conversion.

-Beyond the vivid and detailed sound of an award-winning digital converter, the finely-crafted onboard DSP (Digital Signal Processing) features take the DAC's function to another level.
-Equalization in the digital realm, for instance, is a modern, uncompromised solution to an age-old issue, and owners of a Weiss DAC are able to take full advantage of the company's years of dominance in this pro audio specialty.
+Beyond the vivid, detailed sound of an award-winning digital converter, the finely crafted onboard DSP (Digital Signal Processing) features elevate the DAC's function to another level.
+Equalization in the digital realm, for instance, is a modern, uncompromising solution to an age-old issue, and owners of a Weiss DAC can take full advantage of the company's years of dominance in this pro-audio specialty.

 The Weiss DAC501 and DAC502 aim to be an easy, yet sonically glorious one-box solution, offering advanced streaming capabilities as well.
 Roon Ready and bit perfect, you just add an amp and speakers (or powered speakers) and you're done.